 - (A) Fall During Trick.
-If a skier Falls prior to the trick being recognized, the trick will not be credited. - (B) Loss of BSP and Recovery via Tumble Turn. - (1) If the skier loses BSP prior to the trick being recognized and recovers to BSP with less than a 90 degree tumbleturn, the trick may be credited, the tumbleturn recovery shall not be credited and the skier may continue his trick pass. - (2) If the skiers loses BSP prior to the trick being recognized and recovers to BSP with a greater than 90-degree tumbleturn, neither the trick nor tumbleturn recovery shall be credited but the skier may continue his trick pass.

-(3) If the skier loses BSP between tricks due to neither trick but is able to regain BSP, the skier may continue his trick pass.
+If a skier Falls prior to the trick being recognized, the trick will not be credited. - (B) Loss of BSP and Recovery via Tumble Turn. - (1) If the skier loses BSP prior to the trick being recognized and recovers to BSP with less than a 90-degree tumbleturn, the trick may be credited, the tumbleturn recovery shall not be credited and the skier may continue their trick pass. - (2) If the skier loses BSP prior to the trick being recognized and recovers to BSP with a greater than 90-degree tumbleturn, neither the trick nor tumbleturn recovery shall be credited but the skier may continue their trick pass. - (3) If the skier loses BSP between trick due to neither trick but regains BSP, the skier may continue their trick pass.